THE BENEFITS OF STORING CORD TISSUE

 Mesenchymal Stem Cells (MSCs) are currently the best therapeutic cells for regenerative medicine related to osteoarticular, muscular, vascular and inflammatory diseases.

-There are over 50 medical trials that are researching the use of Cord Tissue to treat diseases such as Asthma, Autism, Cerebral Palsy, Type 1 Diabetes, Eczema, Hearing Loss, and many more.
+There are over 50 clinical trials that are researching the use of Cord Tissue to treat diseases such as Asthma, Autism, Cerebral Palsy, Type 1 Diabetes, Eczema, Hearing Loss, and many more.

 At Maze, we are extremely excited by the major life-changing potential arising from this cord tissue research.